Witchybun/ArchipelagoMadou/worlds/lunacid/docs/setup_en.md

 ## In-game setup

 - Create a new save.
-The first part of character creation is to login.
+The first part of character creation is to log in.
 After a successful connect, you'll be allowed to make a new character.
 - If successful, all data is saved to a file, found in the base game's folder under ArchSaves.
 - Enjoy playing!